bayareahomelander/the-Pomoclock/README.md

 1. Choose between Focus and Break modes
 2. Select or customize your timer duration
 3. Click Start to begin your session
+4. (Optional) Select ambient sound and adjust volume for better focus
-4. Add and manage tasks while you work
+5. Add and manage tasks while you work
-5. Track your progress in the analytics panel
+6. Track your progress in the analytics panel
-6. Get notified when your session ends
+7. Get notified when your session ends

 ## Browser Support